 Please complete and return this form to update the information you gave after your election.

-CONTACT DETAILS NAME: ADDRESS POSTAL ADDRESS Please provide a postal address so that we can send you Council related communications, if required, by post including summons to meetings should you decline to use St Cleer Parish Council email addresses from 1.9.2020.
+CONTACT DETAILS NAME: ADDRESS: POSTAL ADDRESS Please provide a postal address so that we can send you Council related communications, if required, by post including summons to meetings should you decline to use St Cleer Parish Council email addresses from 1.9.2020.
 You must provide your name and address in order for the Council to be compliant with its legal obligation.
 Please indicate if you are happy for the Council to share your postal address with members of the public and on the Council website, in newsletters and any other Council related publications.
 Please indicate if you do NOT wish the Council to share your postal address with members of the public or publish it on the Council website, in newsletters and any other Council related publications.
 If you tick this box your contact information will be c/o the Council Address EMAIL ADDRESS St Cleer Parish Council will provide you with a Parish Email to comply with GDPR.
 This St Cleer email address will be used for all Parish Communications Please confirm that you will comply with GDPR in using only your St Cleer e mail address for all Parish matters Please indicate if you are happy for the Council to share your St Cleer email address with members of the public and on the Council website, in newsletters and any other Council related publications.
-Please indicate if you do not wish the Council to share your St Cleer email address with members of the public or publish it on the Parish Council website, in newsletters and any other Council related publications Please indicate if you request that a named Councillor does not contact you by e mail during the civic year TELEPHONE NUMBER Please provide your contact telephone number(s) so that we can contact you by telephone regarding Council business.
-LANDLINE: MOBILE: Please indicate if you are happy for the Council to share your LANDLINE telephone number(s)
+Please indicate if you do not wish the Council to share your St Cleer email address with members Please indicate if you do not wish the Council to share your St Cleer email address with members of the public or publish it on the Parish Council website, in newsletters and any other Council related publications Please indicate if you request that a named Councillor does not contact you by e mail during the civic year TELEPHONE NUMBER Please provide your contact telephone number(s) so that we can contact you by telephone regarding Council business.
+LANDLINE: MOBILE:

-with members of the public and on the Parish Council website, in newsletters and any other

-Council related publications.
+Please indicate if you are happy for the Council to share your LANDLINE telephone number(s) with members of the public and on the Parish Council website, in newsletters and any other Council related publications.

-Please indicate if you are nappy for the Council to share your MOBILE telephone number(s) with members of the public and on the Parish Council website, in newsletters and any other Council related publications.
-Please indicate if you do NOT wish the Council to share your number(s) with members of the public or publish it on the Parish Council website, in newsletters and any other Council related publications.
+- Please indicate if you are happy for the Council to share your MOBILE telephone number(s) with members of the public and on the Parish Council website, in newsletters and any other Council related publications. - Please indicate if you do NOT wish the Council to share your number(s) with members of the public or publish it on the Parish Council website, in newsletters and any other Council related publications.
 Your telephone contact information will be via the Clerk and forwarded on to you as appropriate.

-Your declaration:

-I understand the following:

-You will use the information I have provided to meet the legal obligations of the Council and to help support my role as a St Cleer Parish Councillor.

-Signed

-Received by Clerk

-NAME: DATE: